moodle/devdocs/versioned_docs/version-4.3/guides/git/index.md

 Let's assume we have two local Git repositories:

 1. `~/public_html/moodle_400` containing a local installation of Moodle 4.0, and
-2. `~/public_html/moodle_master` containing a local installation of the most recent development version of Moodle.
+2. `~/public_html/moodle_main` containing a local installation of the most recent development version of Moodle.

 They both use your public repository at github.com as the origin.
 You have a branch in `moodle_400` called `MDL-xxxxx-400_topic` that was forked off `MOODLE_400_STABLE`.
 It contains one commit.
-Now, you want to apply this commit to a new branch in `moodle_master` called `MDL-xxxxx-master_topic`.
+Now, you want to apply this commit to a new branch in `moodle_main` called `MDL-xxxxx-main_topic`.

 ```
-cd ~/public_html/moodle_master
+cd ~/public_html/moodle_main
-git checkout -b MDL-xxxxx-master_topic origin/master
+git checkout -b MDL-xxxxx-main_topic origin/main
 git fetch ../moodle_400 MDL-xxxxx-400_topic
 git cherry-pick FETCH_HEAD
 ```

-1. The `git checkout -b MDL-xxxxx-master_topic origin/master` command creates new local branch, forked off `master`.
+1. The `git checkout -b MDL-xxxxx-main_topic origin/main` command creates new local branch, forked off `main`.
 2. The `git fetch ../moodle_400 MDL-xxxxx-400_topic` command fetches all data needed to apply the topic branch, and sets the pointer to the tip of that branch with `FETCH_HEAD` as a symbolic reference.
 3. The `git cherry-pick FETCH_HEAD` command picks the tip of the branch (the top-most commit) and tries to apply it on the current branch.